New report:

 A carding attack is a cybercrime in which fraudsters try to complete transactions with several stolen credit card details, to verify which ones are active and can be used for larger fraudulent purchases.

-These are also called card testing attacks, and they usually target businesses with high transaction volumes and minimal security measures, like e-commerce platforms, subscription services, and donation sites.
+These are also called card testing attacks, and they usually target businesses with high transaction volumes and minimal security measures, such as small-business ecommerce platforms and subscription services.
+Non-profits and donation sites are also high susceptible to spam donations and carding attacks.

 Here’s how a carding attack typically works: